directus/directus/docs/guides/extensions/endpoints-api-proxy-twilio.md

 npm init directus-extension
 ```

-A list of options will appear (choose operation), and type a name for your extension (for example,
+A list of options will appear (choose endpoint), and type a name for your extension (for example,
 `directus-endpoint-twilio`).
 For this guide, select JavaScript.

 Now the endpoint has been created, go into the current directory and build the extension.
 This must be performed